Showtime for Kāpiti's Te Raukura performing arts centre

 Te Raukura ki Kāpiti quick facts:

--Coastlands Theatre is the principal venue for events.
+• Coastlands Theatre is the principal venue for events.
 It is a 331-seat proscenium arch theatre with a full counterweight flying system.
 It has a 9m x 12m stage, an orchestra pit below, a full lighting rig with LED and moving head fixtures plus professional sound system to meet the needs of any hirer.

--Sir Jon Trimmer Theatre is a versatile 'black box' theatre space.
+• Sir Jon Trimmer Theatre is a versatile 'black box' theatre space.
 Accommodating up to 200 people is best suited to un-amplified spoken voice.
 Staging, flat-floor seating, lighting, sound and AV can be configured however the production requires making it a fully flexible contemporary space.

--The dance studio has a sprung, second-floor floor space of 13.5m x 10.2m, complete with surround sound system, mirror wall, full of natural light and views to Kāpiti Island.
+• The dance studio has a sprung, second-floor floor space of 13.5m x 10.2m, complete with surround sound system, mirror wall, full of natural light and views to Kāpiti Island.

 Available to hire for dance works only, no exterior footwear nor heavy scenery items.

--The music room is generously sized at 13.5m x 10.2m and has choir risers capable of standing a choir of 80.
+• The music room is generously sized at 13.5m x 10.2m and has choir risers capable of standing a choir of 80.
 Orchestra stands and foldable tables are also available.

--There are nine practice rooms available to hire.
+• There are nine practice rooms available to hire.
 These have sound baffling to reduce exterior noise.
 There is also a sound recording studio.

--The centre is a partnership between Kāpiti College and the Kāpiti community.
+• The centre is a partnership between Kāpiti College and the Kāpiti community.
 It is the first publicly owned specialist performance space on the Kāpiti Coast and seeks to meet the needs of young people, local performers and the arts-loving audience of the Kāpiti.